-Term Definition Nut An internally threaded fastener designed to be paired with a bolt ORB O-ring boss: A style of fitting commonly used in port openings on manifolds, pumps, and motors ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes.
-This style of fitting is also commonly called ORS, which stands for O-Ring Seal PARK The slot opposite the NEUTRAL position on operator's console of M1 Series windrowers R1 SP Series MacDon R113 and R116 Rotary Disc Headers for windrowers SAE Society of Automotive Engineers SCR Selective catalytic reduction Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread when inserted into a mating part Soft joint A flexible joint made by use of a fastener in which the joining materials compress or relax over a period of time spm Strokes per minute SST Slow speed transport Tension An axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (lb.).
-This term can also be used to describe the force a belt exerts on a pulley or sprocket TFFT Turns from finger tight Torque The product of a force the length of a lever arm, usually measured in Newton-meters (Nm) or foot-pounds (lbf·ft) Torque angle A tightening procedure in which a fitting is assembled to a specified tightness (usually finger tight) and then the nut is turned farther by a specified number of degrees until it achieves its final position Torque-tension The relationship between the assembly torque applied to a piece of hardware and the axial load it induces in a bolt or screw ULSD Ultra-low sulphur diesel Washer A thin cylinder with a hole or a slot located in the center, used as a spacer, a load distribution element, or a locking mechanism Windrower The power unit for a header
+Term Definition ORB O-ring boss: A style of fitting commonly used in port openings on manifolds, pumps, and motors ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes.
+This style of fitting is also commonly called ORS, which stands for O-Ring Seal PARK The slot opposite the NEUTRAL position on operator's console of M1 and M2 Series Windrowers rpm Revolutions per minute SAE Society of Automotive Engineers SCR Selective catalytic reduction Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread when it is inserted into a mating part. spm Strokes per minute Tension An axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (lb.).
+This term can also be used to describe the force a belt exerts on a pulley or sprocket TFFT Turns from finger tight Timed (knife drive) Synchronized motion applied at cutterbar to two separately driven knives from a single hydraulic motor Torque The product of a force the length of a lever arm, usually measured in Newton-meters (Nm), foot-pounds (lbf·ft), or inch-pounds (lbf·in) Torque angle A tightening procedure in which a fitting is assembled to a specified tightness (usually finger tight) and then the nut is turned farther by a specified number of degrees until it achieves its final position Torque-tension The relationship between the assembly torque applied to a piece of hardware and the axial load it induces in a bolt or screw ULSD Ultra-low sulphur diesel Untimed (knife drive) Unsynchronized motion applied at the cutterbar to two separately driven knives from a single hydraulic motor or from two hydraulic motors Washer A thin cylinder with a hole or a slot located in the center, used as a spacer, a load distribution element, or a locking mechanism Windrower The power unit for a header

-2.2 Specifications
+2.2 Specifications - M2170NT Specifications